 First Monday of the Month (September thru May), 9:30 AM

-This study will meet the first Monday of the month at 9:30 AM (except for September, when the study meets on the 14th because of the Labor Day holiday).
-Meetings this fall will be on-line via Zoom because of COVID-19.
+This study will meet on the first Monday of the month at 9:30 AM (except for September, when the study meets on the 14th because of the Labor Day holiday).
+Meetings will be online via Zoom because of COVID-19.

 “A Time for Everything” is from the Women of Faith series, and the study is based on themes from Ecclesiastes 3:1-8.
 Please contact Marcy Nordhus at email@example.com if you are interested in joining.
-Study books will be ordered in the middle of August (cost is usually around $10.00) in order to have them ready for the September meeting.

 Tuesday Evening Age 18-28 Bible Study

 Twelve21 is a bi-monthly meeting of college students and young adults on the first and third Tuesdays of every month.
 Participants have the opportunity to meet with others who are in a similar stage of life and to talk about how faith and life converge.
 The meetings, which include Bible study, discussion, and fellowship, typically take place at an area restaurant or brewery.